“Mr. Jones” is a story of three journalists.

 This film was 22 minutes longer when it played film festivals, and it can feel truncated when the third act rolls around.
 Jones didn’t actually “break” the story, but he was the first to sign his name to “I saw famine” stories.
 So there’s more to this than we see here.

-But Norton makes a sturdy, inexperienced but curious hero, a man every bit as idealistic about “the truth” and Sarsgaard’s Duranty is all about “a movement bigger than any one person,” his “agenda.”
+But Norton makes a sturdy, inexperienced but curious hero, a man every bit as idealistic about “the truth” as Sarsgaard’s Duranty is all about “a movement bigger than any one person,” his “agenda.”

 “Bitter Harvest” was a pretty good 2016 movie about the details, life within one village during The Holomodor.
 Holland, Chalupa and “Mr. Jones” show us the view from the outside, the struggle to get the story out.

 And in its loveliest touch, they show us the long memory of literature, when the right journalist and critic takes on the nom de plume “Orwell,” and tells the tale of what happens in a world where “All animals are equal, but some animals are more equal than others.”

 MPAA Rating: unrated, violence, disturbing images of starvation